+What taxes do you pay when you sell a house?
 You get taxed for any money you make, and that includes profits on a sold home.
 Capital gain refers to any profits that come from the sale of an asset, including stock shares, a business, a piece of land, and a home sale.
 Essentially, if you sell your home for more than your initial purchase price, you made a capital gain.

 Income from capital gains is taxed at a specific rate based on your taxable income and your filing status (single, married, etc.).
 In 2020, for example, capital gains tax rates were 0 percent, 15 percent, and 20 percent on assets held for over a year.

 The good news about home sales: most homeowners who sell their homes are granted a capital gains tax exemption thanks to the Taxpayer Relief Act of 1997.
 In fact, the large majority of people who sell their homes don’t even have to report a home sale transaction to the IRS, though much of this also depends on how long you have lived in the home and the actual profits made.

 To be included in this tax exemption, the home that you sold must be considered a primary residency.
 Under the rules of the IRS, a home is considered your primary residence for at least two out of the last five years.

 This can even apply to a rental property as the two years do not have to be consecutive.
 For example, you may have a home that you lived in for the first year before converting it to a rental property for the next three years.
 At the end of the three years, the tenants move out, and you move back in for another year.
 That makes the property a primary residency.